Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 Exam stress is normal but if it gives rise to anxiety it can interfere with your performance

 Exams are stressful times for many people and it is easy to feel overwhelmed.
-Our stress advisor, Marianna Kilburn is on hand to provide information on exam stress, as well as some helpful tips to reduce the severity of this kind of stress.
+Our mental wellbeing advisor, Marianna Kilburn is on hand to provide information on exam stress, as well as some helpful tips to reduce the severity of this kind of stress.

 An introduction to exam stress